kubermatic/docs/content/installation/install_kubermatic/_index.en.md

 ```
 {{%/expand%}}

 ### Creating the Master Cluster `values.yaml`

-Installation of Kubermatic uses the [Kubermatic Installer][4], which is essentially a kubernetes job with [Helm][5] and the required charts to install Kubermatic and its associated resources.
+Installation of Kubermatic uses the [Kubermatic Installer](https://github.com/kubermatic/kubermatic-installer), which is essentially a Kubernetes job with [Helm](https://helm.sh/) and the required charts to install Kubermatic and its associated resources.
 Customization of the cluster configuration is done using a cluster-specific `values.yaml`, stored as a secret within the cluster.

 As a reference you can check out [values.yaml](https://github.com/kubermatic/kubermatic-installer/blob/release/v2.6/values.yaml).

 ### Storage

 A storageclass with the name `kubermatic-fast` needs to exist within the cluster.

 ### Deploy all charts

 Install helm on you local system & install helm within the cluster:

 ```bash
 helm init
 ```

 To deploy all charts:

 ```bash
 helm upgrade --install --wait --timeout 300 --values values.yaml --namespace cert-manager cert-manager charts/cert-manager/ helm upgrade --install --wait --timeout 300 --values values.yaml --namespace default certs charts/certs/